Communicable disease threats report, 3-9 December 2017, week 49

 In the past week, the intensity of influenza activity across the WHO European Region was low in most of the 40 countries that reported data.
 All parts of Europe reported sporadic or local geographic spread of influenza.
 ECDC monitors influenza activity in Europe during the winter season and publishes its report weekly on the Flu News Europe website.

 Refugee movements – Multistate

 According to media or public health authorities’ sites, vaccination campaigns among refugees in several countries in Europe (Germany, Sweden and Norway) have been initiated or are being recommended.
 ECDC published a rapid risk assessment on shigellosis among refugees in the EU

-9 Jul 2021 - This issue of the ECDC Communicable Disease Threats Report (CDTR) covers the period 4-10 July 2021 and includes updates on the Olympic games of Tokyo 2020, COVID-19, West Nile virus, measles, dengue, the UEFA European Football Championship 2020, and swine influenza.
+15 Oct 2021 - This issue of the ECDC Communicable Disease Threats Report (CDTR) covers the period 10 October - 16 October 2021 and includes updates on COVID-19, West Nile virus, measles, Ebola, polio and influenza.